0xChri2/0xchri2/README.md

         I am doing a lot of different IT stuff and also some programming.
       </p>
       <p align="center">
-       I´m currently working on some Cyber Security, Development and Network configuration.
+       I´m currently working on some Cyber Security and Development.
       </p>
       <p align="center">
        ❤️ I love to learn new things!